Rate and Term Refinance

-There is a mandatory three day waiting period after closing before a refinance home loan can fund.
+There’s a mandatory three day waiting period after closing before a refinance home loan can fund.
 These three days do not include Sundays or Federal holidays and are only applicable to refinances on primary homes; refinances on vacation homes and investment properties do not have this waiting period and are typically funded within the same day of closing.

 Continuity of Title for Refinances: please let us know if anything has changed on your home’s title since you purchased it (i.e. if you’ve added or removed someone from title).

 How Name Appears At Closing: the way your name will appear on the closing costs is predetermined by how your name is vested on the title.